Hypothermia is defined as a dangerously low body temperature, below 95 F.

 Diagnosis of hypothermia

-The core temperature drops to 28-32 0 C, and the victim lapses into unconsciousness.
-The shivering stops.
-There may be involuntary urination due to the excessive production of urine.
-This is because the shut-down of skin circulation frees more blood to flow through the kidneys instead.
-The heart rate, breathing and blood pressure drop further.
+There may also be involuntary urination due to the excessive production of urine.
+This occurs because the shut-down of skin circulation frees more blood to flow through the kidneys instead.
+The heart rate, breathing, and blood pressure drop further at this stage of hypothermia as well.

-The core temperature is very low, below 28 0 C. In severe hypothermia, the person is unconscious and cannot be roused.
-The heartbeat is very slow, sometimes irregular, and stops beating finally.
-The pupils become unreactive, while the muscles are stiff and rigid.
-The breathing and pulse are imperceptible.
+In severe hypothermia cases, the core temperature is very low, below 28 C. By this stage, the person is unconscious and cannot be resuscitated.
+The heartbeat is very slow and sometimes irregular until it ultimately stops beating.
+The pupils also become unreactive, while the muscles are stiff and rigid.
+The breathing and pulse are often imperceptible in severe hypothermia cases.